-It is important to calibrate/adjust your pH meter (technically speaking to calibrate the pH electrode in the pH sensor) sooner or later, depending on how accurately you want it to measure.
 Calibration depends on the required measurements as well as application areas concerned.
+It is important to calibrate/adjust a pH meter (technically speaking to calibrate the pH electrode in the pH meter’s sensor) sooner or later, depending on how accurately we want it to measure.
+The article explains the process of calibrating a pH sensor and which sensor should we use depending on the application required.

 For example, the accuracy of the measurement is very critical in industries like Life Science.
 As such, here, it is required to measure pH in regular intervals.
 On the other hand, in a wastewater treatment plant, since the pH of water in applications doesn´t change at a rapid rate when compared to the Life Science industry, calibration is not that critical.